Old Photographs: Leicester Demolition 1

 A selection of photographs of Great Central Railway buildings and bridges south through Leicester to the Central Station around the time of demolition.

-Leicester North was built as a terminus station beyond the end of the platform shown here, and the track was relayed in a new layout.
+A new station called Leicester North was built as a terminus station beyond the end of the platform shown here, and the track was relaid in a new layout.

 By 1981 the buildings at Belgrave and Birstall were showing severe effects of vandalism, and later had to be completely demolished for safety reasons.

-Another view of Belgrave and Birstall station in 1981.
+Another view of the derelict Belgrave and Birstall station in 1981.

 This was the view of the cleared Belgrave & Birstall station in the late 1980s when the public footpath alongside was being laid.